Grammy winner Lambert breaks ground with new album

 When they get the opportunity, the couple enjoys quiet moments at their home in Oklahoma.

-"Our favorite thing to do is sit on the porch listening to music like (the late country singer) Gary Stewart.
+"Our favourite thing to do is sit on the porch listening to music like (the late country singer) Gary Stewart.
 That's what will be there when this (career) is over," Lambert said.

 Lambert will be in Nashville for the Country Music Association's awards on November 9, for which she is nominated for female vocalist of the year and musical event of the year with Loretta Lynn and Sheryl Crow.
 But she will be ecstatic to watch Shelton, who is nominated for seven awards.